What is hip resurfacing?

 whether you should stop taking any medicines ahead of time, like blood thinners.
 If

 you are a smoker, you should try to quit before your surgery.
-Do not consume food
+Don't eat or drink after

-or drink after midnight the night before your procedure.
-Your healthcare provider
+midnight the night before your procedure.
+Your healthcare provider may order additional

-may order additional imaging tests, like magnetic resonance imaging (MRI), of your
+imaging tests, like magnetic resonance imaging (MRI), of your hip.

 How is hip resurfacing done?